 Classical Composers/Music Composition and Theory: This unit exposes children to different composers’ lives and works, such as Mozart, Bach and Beethoven, as well as their particular musical genre.
 We use storytelling to educate the children and choose “master” works in order to spark the child’s interests and imagination.
 The children are also taught to distinguish between high and low pitch and may even have a chance to compose their own music.

 Rhythm and Movement: The most appealing musical element to young children is rhythm and the natural response to rhythm is movement.
 Therefore, the body is the child’s first instrument through which the rhythms of music are reflected and interpreted.
 At Pine Grove we encourage children to tap to the music’s beat by using rhythm sticks and to creatively move their bodies as they interpret various types of music.

-The main focus of our French lessons is to introduce the children to the French language and culture in a friendly and inviting way.
-During French lessons, French teacher Madame Denise encourages the children to listen intently to absorb the proper intonation of the French language and to mimic the vocabulary they have just heard in an echo format.
+The main focus of our Spanish lessons is to introduce the children to the Spanish language and culture in a friendly and inviting way.
+During Spanish lessons, Spanish teacher Senora Klara encourages the children to listen intently to absorb the proper intonation of the Spanish language and to mimic the vocabulary they have just heard in an echo format.
 They learn and practice new vocabulary through songs, games, mini conversations and puppets.
-Specific French topics include:
+Specific Spanish topics include: